• Skip to primary navigation

 Recipe Overview

-Why you’ll love it: This chili is so nutritious and easy to make.
+Why you’ll love it: This vegetarian chili is so nutritious and easy to make.
 It’s a one pan meal so cleanup is easy too.

 How long it takes: 55 minutes